maniatic0/CH-Game-Engine/README.md

 ## Requires

-* CMake
+- CMake
-* Clang 7.0.1 (it was made with this compiler in mind and probably only tested on Windows)
+- Clang 7.0.1 (it was made with this compiler in mind and probably only tested on Windows)
-* GLFW (automatic install)
+- GLFW (automatic install)
-* GLM (automatic install)
+- GLM (automatic install)
+- STB (automatic install)
-* Vulkan and LunarG Vulkan Tools
+- Vulkan and LunarG Vulkan Tools

 ## Windows Build